Skip to Main Content

 As a rule, project documentation (consent forms, protocols, ethical review forms, administrative documentation, participant details, health and safety records etc.) should be retained in line with the research data.

-Earlier disposal of project documentation containing details of participants may be considered appropriate.
+Earlier disposal of data or project documentation containing details of participants may be considered appropriate.
 For example, if all the retained data has been fully anonymised.

 Once the retention period has ended, data and documentation will need to be reviewed to decide whether to extend retention, or to destroy them.